If you want to protect your oral health, you should probably avoid the following beverages:

 - Alcohol—Many alcoholic beverages are full of sugar.
 Because the alcohol dehydrates, it can decrease your saliva production.
 Dry mouth can lead to cavities and other problems.

 It’s best to make water your beverage of choice most of the time.
-If you have other questions about beverages and tooth decay, be sure to contact our Bangor, ME practice.
+If you have other questions about beverages and tooth decay, be sure to contact our Bangor, ME dental practice.